open-voice-interoperability/website/site/content/post/announcing-the-open-voice-initiative.md

 ## Commerce Industry Leaders On Voice

 _"Voice has the potential to deliver the ultimate convenience and ease for consumers.
-Brands will have the ability to engage with a more intimate and advisory consumer relationships.
+Brands will have the ability to engage with more intimate and advisory consumer relationships.
 But as voice-commerce begins to replace today’s point and click purchasing, retailers and brands face significant challenges for leveraging voice-first devices.
 Protocols for “active listening” are in an infant stage.
 Is the personal shopping assistant listening or is the brand listening?_

 _Also to keep up with the role of voice across devices, new architecture for identifying shopper intent will be required.
 For example, offering choices without a visual is just one consideration for designing a new approach to “search-endising”.
 The localization of search will accelerate.
 From the design of new user-experiences to the sound of a brand, it is the next era of commerce transformation."_